Skip to main content

 Sorting Your Content

-Along with filters, you can also sort your entire content library using the Sort by dropdown.
-This lets you arrange content by date, engagement, virality, and other metrics to quickly find what you're looking for.
+Along with filters, you can sort your entire content library using the Sort by dropdown.
+This lets you arrange content by date, engagement, virality, and other metrics.

-If I have UGCs with a specific hashtag, but the hashtag was added as a source only after the video was captured, will filtering by Source and selecting that hashtag still include the video in the results?
-Or will it only apply to content captured after the source was added?
+• If I have UGCs with a specific hashtag, but the hashtag was added as a source only after the video was captured, will filtering by Source and selecting that hashtag still include the video in the results?

-• No, the video won't appear in the results when filtering by Source because the hashtag wasn’t a source at the time it was captured.
-However, you can still find the video by using the Tags filter, which will include it in the results.
+No, the video will not appear in the results when filtering by Source because the hashtag wasn't a source at the time it was captured.
+However, you can still find the video by using the Tags filter.

 Did this answer your question?